 In Pennsylvania, some employees have the option to work on Alternate Work Schedules (AWS).
 Overtime rules may vary depending on the specific situation.

 Simply put, an AWS is a compressed workweek schedule.
-For example, employees eligible for AWS can select a schedule that allows them to work 9 out of 10 workdays in a 2-week (14 days) period.
+For example, employees eligible for AWS can select a schedule that allows he or she to work 9 out of 10 workdays in a 2-week (14 days) period.
 When applied, employees can work:

-Employees on AWS are eligible for overtime pay when they work more than half an hour after their daily shift or more than 40 hours in a work week.
-Overtime is compensated at 1.5 times their regular rate of pay.
+Employees on AWS are eligible for overtime pay when working more than half an hour after a daily shift or more than 40 hours in a work week.
+Overtime is compensated at 1.5 times the regular rate of pay.
 However, hours worked on an AWS off day (AWSO) will be considered as regular time and thus not eligible for overtime.

 The following occupations are also exempt from the Pennsylvania overtime rates:

-Please note that Pennsylvania does not have a daily overtime limit for employees who work more than a certain number of hours per day to receive overtime pay.
+Please note that Pennsylvania does not have a daily overtime limit for employees working more than a certain number of hours per day to receive overtime pay.

 It’s important for companies to learn more about Pennsylvania payroll processing and fully understand the compliance requirements.
 Employers struggling to maintain compliance with Pennsylvania Overtime requirements should contact a Pennsylvania Payroll company for help.